 As the commander of Special Operations, Captain Evans oversees and manages Training, Research & Professional Development, and Fleet & Facility Management.

-Captain Singleton holds a Bachelor of Arts degree in Criminal Justice and is a 2018 graduate of the Southern Police Institute Command Officer’s Development program.
+Captain Singleton holds a Bachelor of Arts degree in Criminal Justice from St. Leo University and is a 2018 graduate of the Southern Police Institute Command Officer’s Development program.

 Through his leadership, the Community Services Unit assists the agency in building community relationships by strategically coordinating ways to address grassroots issues, disseminate information of public interest, and build goodwill in the community.